MAPS LAB

 Our Pledge

-As a research group, we pledge to remain open to continuing growth where it concerns diversity and inclusion.
+As a research group, we pledge to remain open to continuing growth.

-We pledge to promote a culture of inclusion by standing up for others, and for ourselves.
+We pledge to promote a culture that stands up for others, and for ourselves.
 We acknowledge that we may not always know exactly the right thing to say or do as a situation is unfolding in real time.
 In those instances, we intend to continue the discussion after the situation has passed, so that we may learn and grow from that experience and acquire the skills necessary to handle similar situations better in the future.

 To that end, we consider the work towards extending research and educational experiences as an ongoing conversation, and we intend to devote at least one lab meeting per semester to hold these conversations.